Codeshastra-7/31_DeepMind/README.md

 ## Credits

-This project is developed by a bunch of engineering students at NMIMS MPSTME, Mumbai.
+This project is developed by [Manan Jhaveri](https://github.com/mananjhaveri) and [Devanshu Ramaiya](https://github.com/devanshu125).
 Take a look at the entire list of [contributors](https://github.com/Codeshastra-7/31_DeepMind/graphs/contributors) to see who all have helped with the project.
-The image on top is a photo by [Team Freepik](https://freepik.com) on Freepik.

 ## License